jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_chart_callrates.md

 shows the rate at which SQL Server is **re** compiling stored SQL in the procedure cache.

-This information will give an idea of how busy the SQL Server is at any time.

 {% include links.html %}